rdevaul/yapCAD/README.md

 when incorporating these geometry operations as part of a larger computational system, such as a tool-path generator.

-As a rule, in **yapCAD** pure geonetry representations capture only the minimum necessary to perform computational geometry, and the rest gets dealt with by the rendering system, which are subclasses of `Drawable` that actually make images, CAD drawings, ***etc.***
+As a rule, in **yapCAD** pure geometry representations capture only the minimum necessary to perform computational geometry, and the rest gets dealt with by the rendering system, which are subclasses of `Drawable` that actually make images, CAD drawings, ***etc.***